-7.4.3 Energy Payments
+6.4.3 Energy Payments

-Unlike the SSP II, participants in the XSP did not receive any energy payments.
+Unlike the SSP II where participants may receive wholesale market energy payments, participants in the XSP did not receive any energy payments.
 This was due to the XSP not being integrated into the wholesale market (thus not having access to negative energy prices) and because pilot events were generally not tied to actual wholesale market conditions.
 However, in the future, as more pilot events are based on actual wholesale market conditions and as new DR products are developed, another program design aspect - and possible source of funding - could be to provide payments/credits to enrolled customers when their response to an XSP event reduces the energy costs to the LSE.
 This could take the form of: